-There is, however, a reason for this interruption.
-Ophiuchus is known as ‘the serpent holder’.
+There's a good reason that the Serpent has been interrupted by Ophiuchus, for Ophiuchus is known as ‘the serpent holder’.
 He was also a mythical healer, an ancient medical man.
-The constellation representing Ophiuchus shows him grasping the serpent, which is therefore spread across the body of Ophiuchus.
+Thus together the two constellations show Ophiuchus grasping the serpent.

-In fact, the snake that Ophiuchus is holding has entered modern medicine as the symbol of medicine, known as the caduceus: a staff with two winding snakes.
+In fact this whole scene has become the symbol for modern medicine, the caduceus, a staff with two winding snakes.

 And so when we study Serpens we'll also have to recognise at least part of Ophiuchus.

-The constellation has some fine binaries for binoculars as well as two Messier objects, both star clusters.
+The constellation has some fine binaries as well as two Messier objects.

 Sextans